WeAreNati/Divide-ERC20-by-multiplier-for-VERUS/README.md

 We are asking for Developers to Audit//Update this code to accomplish this in a secure matter while accounting for any aditions to benifit functionality of the Proxy.

+Thank you for your time & efforts.

+- IlluminatiCoin Community

+PS The GoerliNATI contract used for testing is - 0x4aD8300d9349428a49526c3a85B2ed975Cc6E781 The Original NATI contract is 0x0B9aE6b1D4f0EEeD904D1CEF68b9bd47499f3fFF